INSPIRE-VBIS-Team/VBIS-Mobile-App/README.md

 Organization
 - All pages should be their own javascript file
-- CSS should be on it's own file
+- CSS should be on it's own file.

 Documentation
 - Each function has a comment above the script following this format: